savinien/MK351/ts/README.md

     (source: string, subString: string): boolean;
 }
 ```
-and you would call such a method like this:
+and you would declare a function of this `SearchFunc` type like this:
 ```ts
 let mySearch: SearchFunc;
 mySearch = function(source: string, subString: string) {